forsooth/UnityMatrixLibrary/README.md

 # UnityMatrixLibrary
 JavaScript library for matrix operations in unity.
-Built with an example implementation of a Kalman filter for attitude readings.